Product structures in Floer theory for Lagrangian cobordisms: Product structure

-On the left of Figure \ref{pas-une-SF} we drew an example of an unfinished pseudo-holomorphic building, whereas on the right the curves do not define an unfinished building.
-Indeed, by adding a trivial strip $\R\times\gamma$ in the negative cylindrical ends, we get a pseudo-holomorphic building.
+\begin{rem} Although the previous definition is quite long and complicated, remark that an unfinished pseudo-holomorphic building is an object which satisfies the conditions of Definition \ref{phb} except the condition (g), and has the following additional properties: \begin{itemize} \item the middle level is non-empty, \item the component $u_{v_0}$ lives in the bottom level and has exactly one positive Reeb chord asymptotic which is not a node, \item the other pseudo-holomorphic disks defining the building (but not $u_{v_0}$) satisfy the condition (g) of Definition \ref{phb}. \end{itemize} \end{rem}

+Next, we define the notion of equivalence of unfinished pseudo-holomorphic buildings.
+The definition is actually the same as Definition \ref{def:eqphb} for pseudo-holomorphic buildings. \begin{defi}[Equivalence of unfinished pseudo-holomorphic buildings] Two unfinished pseudo-holomorphic buildings are \textit{equivalent} if they become the same after the removal of an appropriate number of trivial cylinders together with the obvious deformation of the underlying planar rooted tree, to each of them in the bottom and top levels.
+In other words, two unfinished pseudo-holomorphic buildings are equivalent if they become the same after: \begin{itemize} \item removing all possible trivial cylinders in the bottom and top levels attached to asymptotics assigned to $\cup L_v$, \item removing simultaneously trivial cylinders attached to all the positive ends and/or all the negative ends corresponding to nodes in $\cup I_v$ of a component in the bottom or top level. \end{itemize} \end{defi}

+See Figure \ref{equivalence} for an example of $4$ equivalent unfinished pseudo-holomorphic buildings. \begin{rem} The trees associated to equivalent unfinished pseudo-holomorphic buildings are the same up to the addition/removal of vertices of valency $2$. \end{rem} \begin{rem} Observe that condition (5)(a) in Definition \ref{unfb} implies that we do not consider any unfinished building with boundary only on the negative ends $\underline{\R\times\La^-}$, because such an unfinished building would actually be equivalent to a pseudo-holomorphic building as defined in Section \ref{comp}. \end{rem}

+Roughly speaking, one can imagine unfinished buildings as being buildings where we have removed some component in the middle level in such a way that it is not a building anymore.
 Thus the map $m^-$ counts unfinished pseudo-holomorphic buildings.
 On Figures \ref{produitxx}, \ref{produitxc}, \ref{produitcx} and \ref{produitcc} are schematized the different types of curves and unfinished buildings that contribute to $\mfm_2$.

-\begin{rem} By \cite[Theorem $4.5$]{CDGG2} for curves with boundary on three transverse exact Lagrangian cobordisms instead of two, we can express the dimension of the moduli spaces involved in the definition of $\mfm_2$ by the degree of the asymptotics.
+\begin{rem} By \cite[Proposition 3.2]{CDGG2} for curves with boundary on three transverse exact Lagrangian cobordisms instead of two, we can express the dimension of the moduli spaces involved in the definition of $\mfm_2$ by the degree of the asymptotics.
 Then it is not hard to check that $\mfm_2$ is a degree $0$ map, with the shift in grading for Reeb chords (see Section \ref{CTH}). \end{rem}